Chris Cline: Death

 On July 4, 2019, Cline died in a helicopter crash in Grand Cay, Bahamas.
 He was 60 years old.

-Other people also died with Cline, including his 22-year-old daughter Kameron and her three friends (Brittney Searson, Jillian Clark and Delaney Wykle).
-They were traveling back from Bahamas to the United States on an emergency trip to an American hospital after Kameron and one of her friends fell ill.
-The other casualties were golfer David Jude and the aircraft's pilot, Geoffrey Lee Painter, an ex-Royal Air Force pilot from Barnstaple, United Kingdom.
+Others who perished in the crash with Cline included his 22-year-old daughter Kameron and three of her friends (Brittney Searson, Jillian Clark and Delaney Wykle).
+They were traveling back from Bahamas to the United States en route to an American hospital after Kameron and one of her friends fell ill.
+Other casualties were pilot David Jude and co-pilot Geoffrey Lee Painter, an ex-Royal Air Force pilot from Barnstaple, United Kingdom.

 In a 2021 report, the National Transportation Safety Board determined that the two pilots chose to take off, likely feeling pressured by Cline, despite dark conditions and lack of visual references over water.
 They became spatially disorientated and crashed into the sea.

 Legacy

 In 2014, Chris Cline Athletic Complex, an indoor football practice facility at Marshall University, was dedicated for Cline.